Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: Introduction

 \subsection{Acknowledgments}

 This paper is a part of author's PhD thesis.
 I am deeply grateful to my advisor S\l{}awomir Cynk for his enormous help.
-The author is supported by the National Science Center of Poland grant no. 2019/33/N/ST1/01502.
+I would like to thank Matthias Sch{\"u}tt for helpful suggestions and comments.
+The author is supported by the National Science Center of Poland grant no. 2019/33/N/ST1/01502 and National Science Center of Poland grant no. 2020/36/T/ST1/00265.

+The final part of this work was conducted during the stay at the Leibniz Universit{\"a}t in Hannover.
+I would like to thank the institute for hospitality.
+Finally I would like to thank the anonymous referee for remarks and advices that substantially improve the presentation of this paper.